akalezic/python/Code_In_Place/Image_Editing/README.md

 These projects were part of a series of Code In Place assignments focused on editing images.
-These projects require the Pillow library to be installed.
+These projects require the user to install the Pillow library.

 The assignment descriptions are as follows:
 1. codeinplace_filter.py - Applies a pinkish filter over the image specified by the user, or the default image if not specified.